Inbound AI For Appliance Repair Calls

 Warm fridge, leaking fridge, freezer not freezing, ice maker problems, compressor questions, strange noises, and food-safety urgency.

-Outcome: Capture the urgent job, collect symptom and model details, and route food-safety or sealed-system questions carefully.
+Outcome: Capture the urgent job, collect symptom and model details, and send food-safety or sealed-system questions to staff.

 Washer and dryer repair calls